rmartinho/ogonek/doc/about.rst

 =====

 Ogonek is a C++ library for Unicode support.
-The goal is to support all the algorithms described in the `Unicode Standard
-<http://www.unicode.org/standard/>`_, with a focus on correctness and on the
-use of modern C++.
+The goal is to support all the algorithms described in the |unicode-standard|, with a focus on correctness and on the use of modern C++.

 Design goals